dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/README.md

 [SN76489AN SOUND CARD DEVELOPMENT](https://github.com/dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/wiki/SN76489AN-MOTO-SOUND-CARD)<br/>
 [YM2413 SOUND CARD DEVELOPMENT](https://github.com/dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/wiki/YM2413-MOTO-SOUND-CARD)<br/>
 ## CONTEMPORARY USAGE
-By properly setting card jumpers it chamges the address.
+By properly setting card jumpers it changes the address.
 In this way you can mount two sound cards working  simultaneously.<br/>
 The interconnection card is a third-party project.<br/>
 The assembly of the cards in this photo is the precious contribution of Benoit Rousseau.
 He help me to debug the cards on Thomson TO target.<br/>
 <img src="https://github.com/dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/blob/main/COMMON/IMG_3648.JPG" width=30%>